University of South Dakota School of Law: 1911–1984

-1984-2016
+1984–2016

-In 1984, South Dakota Supreme Court abolished the nearly century old practice of diploma privilege, which previously admitted School of Law graduates into South Dakota bar without examination.
+In 1984, the South Dakota Supreme Court abolished the nearly century-old practice of diploma privilege, which previously admitted School of Law graduates into South Dakota bar without examination.
 Also in 1984, Camden 28 member and Indian Law scholar Frank Pommersheim joined the faculty.
 From 1993 until 2011 Barry Vickrey, a Vanderbilt law alumnus, served as Dean of the School of Law.
 During Vickrey's tenure, noted federalist professor Patrick Garry joined the faculty in 2003.
 Former CEO of the Mayo Clinic, Mike Myers served on the faculty as an elder law professor.
 Myers, known for his eccentric behavior, resigned in 2012 and ran for Governor of South Dakota in the next election.
-In 2013, Thomas Earl Geu a Nebraska law alumnus, was hired from his previous position of interim dean into full dean.
+In 2013, Thomas Earl Geu, a University of Nebraska College of Law alumnus, was hired from his previous position of interim dean into full dean.

-2016-present
+2016–present

 In June 2017, George "Mark" Mickelson, son and grandson of alumnus George S. Mickelson and George T. Mickelson chaired the USD Law Task Force to determine if the location of the School of Law should be moved to Sioux Falls, South Dakota.
 The USD Law Task Force voted 8–5 to keep the School of Law in Vermilion, South Dakota, but would develop non-degree programs there.
 On March 20, 2018, Thomas Geu announced his intentions to resign as dean of the School of Law.
 Neil Fulton, the Federal Public Defender for the District of South Dakota and District of North Dakota, became the new dean of the School of Law.

 On May 15, 2020, the council of the American Bar Association's Section of Legal Education and Admissions to the Bar met remotely and determined this school and nine others had significant noncompliance with Standard 316.
 This Standard was revised in 2019 to provide that at least 75% of an accredited law school's graduates who took a bar exam must pass one within two years of graduation.
 The school was asked to submit a report by Feb.
 1, 2021; and, if the council did not find the report demonstrated compliance, the school would be asked to appear before the council at its May, 2021 meeting.
 On February 26, 2021, the ABA’s council posted that the school was now in compliance with the standard.